Imaginary-Finance/imgy-docs/docs/technical/reference/isovlocker.md

 description: Sovereign Locker Interface
 ---

+# Sovereign Locker Interface

 Lockers are extensions of OpenZeppelin's ERC721 Standard.
 Their documentation is found [here](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721)

-> This time of locker handles collateral and lending, all functions will be here
+> This type of locker handles collateral and lending, all functions will be here

 ## Functions
 `lockAsset( uint256 id, uint256 amount )`